xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 framework and makes sure it gets embedded into your native app.
 2. `App.framework` (your Flutter application binary) is embedded into your app.
 CocoaPods also pulls this in as a vendored framework and makes sure it gets embedded into your native app.
-3. ~~`flutter_assets` folder is getting embedded as a resource - it contains fonts, images, and in certain build modes it also contains binary files required by the engine at runtime.  __Problems with this folder can lead to runtime errors such as "Could not run engine for configuration" - usually indicating that either the folder is not getting embedded, or you're trying to cross a JIT application with an AOT enabled engine, or vice versa!__~~ The `flutter_assets` folder gets embedded into `App.framework` as of [flutter/flutter#26630](https://github.com/flutter/flutter/pull/26630), and this step is no longer necessary.
-4. Any plugins are added as CocoaPod pods.
+3. Any plugins are added as CocoaPod pods.
 In theory, it should be possible to manually merge those in as well, but those instructions vary on the pod dependencies of each plugin.
-5. A build script is added to the Podfile targets that call `install_all_flutter_pods` to ensure that the binaries you build stay up to date with the Dart code that's actually in the folder.
+4. A build script is added to the Podfile targets that call `install_all_flutter_pods` to ensure that the binaries you build stay up to date with the Dart code that's actually in the folder.
 It also uses your Xcode build configuration (Debug, Profile, Release) to embed the matching release type of `Flutter.framework` and `App.framework`.